 - Walkersville Branch

-The libraries are a great place to start when looking for free things to do in Frederick Md.
+Definitely, the libraries are a great place to start when looking for some summer fun in Frederick Md.

 - Summer Concert Series – Free Live Music at Baker Park’s Bandshell